nemonik/hands-on-DevOps/readme.md

   end
 ```

-Calls a Bash script to build a Vagrant box on which each Vagrant is based for the same reaons one
+Calls a Bash script to build a Vagrant box on which each Vagrant is based for the same reasons one
 can build a Amazon Machine Image (AMI) or VMWare Image.
+An alternative would be to use Hashicorp's
+Packer, but we can do pretty much the same thing here by building of the existing `centos/7` Vagrant box.

 ##### 8.5.1.4.8.
 Requiring _vagrant-vbquest_ for Windows